-Second, claim 4 restricts the genus of "active mutants" in claim 1 (i.e. those with some hyaluronidase activity) to those with [at] least 100% of the activity of unmodified PH20.
+Second, claims 5 and 6 restrict the genus of active mutants in claim 1 (i.e. those with at least 40% activity) to active mutant modified PH20 polypeptides that have at least 100% or 120% of the activity of unmodified PH20, respectively.

-Third, the specification defines a "modified PH20 polypeptide" as "a PH20 polypeptide that contains at least one modification," but can also "have up to 150 amino acid replacements, so long as the resulting modified PH20 polypeptide exhibits hyaluronidase activity."
+Third, the specification defines a "modified PH20 polypeptide" as "a PH20 polypeptide that contains at least one modification," but can also "have up to 150 amino acid replacements, so long as the resulting modified PH20 polypeptide exhibits hyaluronidase activity." . . .